wp-plugins/easy-post-series/readme.txt

 Contributors: maurisrx
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D2ZLXZ8VQKPE2
 Tags: series, group, organize, post,
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2

 Create series of posts easily.

 == Description ==

 This plugin helps you create a series of posts.
-It creates a new taxonomy named 'series'.
+It creates a new taxonomy named 'series' (can be modified via filter, see FAQ).
 There is no setting needed for this plugin.
 Once it is installed, assign posts you want to group as a series via post editor.

-The plugin also creates a posts navigation among a series on posts that belong to a certain series.
+The plugin also creates a posts navigation on posts that belong to a certain series.
 See screenshots for the examples.

 == Installation ==